 Start the publicity machine well in advance.
-Dedicated show magazines and exhibition portals start taking material from participants many months before the show.
-Keep them in the loop with all your news and increase the show-relevant and exclusive pieces as the show nears.
-Other trade magazines will run previews the month before, but because of the publishing cycle they will need material about your show exhibit six weeks or more before the preview publication.
+Dedicated show magazines and exhibition portals, social media platforms, often start taking material from participants many months before the show.
+Keep them in the loop with all your news.
+Increase the show-relevant and exclusive pieces as the show nears.
+Trade magazines will run previews in print issues and their digital platforms before and during the show.
+They will need material about your show exhibit weeks or sometimes months before publication - so be prepared in advance if you can.

 Images matter.
 Use professional photography and video to showcase your capabilities.
 Good production values will reflect positively on you.
 Ensure that all new photography is captured in high resolution, preferably in straight-from-camera (RAW) format.
-The more data the camera captures allows for more flexible post-production and better image quality when they are substantially enlarged - an important factor in producing good stand graphics.
+The more data the camera captures allows for more flexible post-production and better image quality when they are substantially enlarged.
+This is important in producing good stand graphics.

-Use photo agency images only on a limited basis.
-Though technically and compositionally perfect, these images are available to anyone, so the picture conveys a generalised, somewhat sanitised message.
-Your original professional imagery is usually better.
+Use photo stock images only on a limited basis.
+Though technically and compositionally perfect, these images are available to anyone.
+Stock pictures and video conveys a generalised a somewhat sanitised message.
+Your original professional imagery is usually better at reflecting who you are.
 Sometimes you may have no choice but to use stock agency imagery.
-Ask your design agency if there is scope to customise the stock image by cropping, use of colour filters, in-setting a smaller image and so on.
+Ask your design agency if there is scope to customise the stock image by cropping, use of colour filters, insetting a smaller image and so on.

 Models, samples and demonstration equipment.
-Having something that moves, or better still something that visitors can pick-up or interact with, draws people in and gives you a chance to engage them in conversation.
+Having something that moves, or better still something that visitors can pick-up or interact with, draws people in.
+It gives you a good chance to engage visitors in conversation.
 All samples should be in pristine condition, free from cracks, scratches or other imperfections.